-WELCOME TO THE LAKE COMMUNITY OF EASTCHESTER SINCE 1940 - INTERLAKEN OWNERS!
+WELCOME TO INTERLAKEN OWNERS, INC. THE LAKE COMMUNITY OF EASTCHESTER SINCE 1940

 The town that is now called Eastchester began settlement in 1664 when ten families migrated from Fairfield, Connecticut.
 Thomas Pell, who at that time also owned the territory that is now New Rochelle and Pelham granted a deed to the group to "settle down at Hutchinsons'," where the home of Anne Hutchinson had stood some twenty years before.
 The ten original families were shortly joined by another twenty-six.